 A Program Director is the person or the team responsible for the day-to-day operation of the program which serves young children and/or school age children.
 That person may be called: director, manager, supervisor, coordinator, or administrator.

 Program Director and Program regulations

 The VT Center Based Child Care and Preschool licensing Regulations (see section 7) require program directors of programs with 13 or more children to either have a Program Director Certificate or complete college courses related to their job.

 Here is a chart of what is required to meet licensing regulations.

 Here are the common college courses that meet the licensing regulations for center based child care programs.
 This is not a complete list.

 Many of these courses also meet the requirements for the Program Director Credential.
 Find where these courses are being offered this coming semester

 Competencies for Program Directors of Early Childhood and Afterschool Programs describe the knowledge, skills, and attitudes needed in an administrative role.
-All of the competencies are relevant for continuing professional development as a director in this field.

 - Child and Youth Development